sillsdev/TheCombine/docs/deploy/README.md

     to your network hosts file.

-Once this is done, you can test out your vm installation by connecting to https://thewordcombine.org from your web browser.
+Once this is done, you can test out your VM installation by connecting to https://thewordcombine.org from your web browser.
 The certificate for the front end is currently self-signed.
 Your web browser will complain but click on the *Advanced* button and then on the *Proceed to thewordcombine.org (unsafe)* link.

+### Maintaining the VM

+The following commands are useful once you have created a Vagrant VM:

+`vagrant halt` will shutdown the currently running Vagrant VM.

+`vagrant up --provision` will reprovision the virtual machine by running the provisioning script when the VM is started.
+Normally the provisioning script is only run when the VM is first created.
+The provisioning script is defined in TheCombine/deploy/vagrant/Vagrantfile.

+`vagrant destoy` destroys the current VM.
+This is useful when the base image has been updated on [vagrantup.com](https://app.vagrantup.com/jmg227/boxes/combine-server).
+If you destroy the VM, the next time you run `vagrant up` it will create a new VM using the specified version of the VM image and provision it.

 ## Stand Up a New Machine